PINTO: Faithful Language Reasoning Using Prompt-Generated Rationales: Conclusion

 \section{Conclusion}

 This paper presents \method, an LM pipeline that rationalizes with prompt-based learning and reasons via counterfactual regularization.
-Through prompting, we remove the need for expensive human annotation and leverage the massive knowledge encoded in a medium-scale LM to perform rationalization.
-With counterfactual regularization, our reasoning module learns to reason over the generated rationales more faithfully.
-Our experiments show that our method outperforms baselines on both ID and OOD datasets in accuracy.
-Also, we find that rationales are utilized more faithfully by \methodsp than by other methods, leading to better task performance in low-resource settings.
-Furthermore, we show that \method's counterfactual regularization improves the reasoning module's robustness to noise in the rationalizing module's generated rationales.
+Through prompting, we remove the need for expensive human annotation and leverage the massive knowledge encoded in a medium-sized LM to perform rationalization.
+With counterfactual regularization in addition to standard training objective, our reasoning module learns to reason over the generated rationales more faithfully.
+Experiments show that our method outperforms baselines on both in-distribution and out-of-distribution datasets in accuracy, while providing higher faithfulness.
+Our analysis also shows that we can further improve task performance with a more faithful reasoning module and refined rationales.